 Quantum mechanics did not understand that there is a layer below their quantum, a universe of point charges that interact continuously via classical mechanics and electromagnetics informed by new theoretical insights.
 One emergent construct is the energy quanta storing point charge dipole.
 The quanta of energy is emergent!

-I need to (re)learn linear systems.
-It makes sense that some emergent point charge constructs may have linear systems like behaviour especially with regards to stability and energy storage.
+Much of the behavior of the dipole appears to be a linear system.
+It makes sense that emergent stable point charge constructs have linear systems like behaviour especially with regards to energy storage.
 Note that linear systems satisfy the property of superposition.

 The point charge dipole is an emergent construct that has an absolutely incredible set of capabilities :